 BMAT (Pre-interview Admissions Assessment)

-When applying, it is important to be aware of the registration and test dates:
+When applying, please be aware of the registration and assessment dates:

 If you will have already finished school when you apply, please see the page for post-qualification applications.